gburin/newsite/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a (now official) postdoctoral fellow at the University of São Paulo.
+I am currently a Leverhulme postdoctoral fellow at the Natural History Museum in London (UK).
 My main interests are related to how biological interactions affect the diversification dynamics of different groups.
-I am also interested in how other biotic and abiotic factors affect the diversification of land vertebrates, as well as trying to understand how some groups can achieve a huge species diversity.
+I am also interested in how other biotic and abiotic factors affect the diversification of land vertebrates, and lately I have been working also with morphological evolution in marine mammals.

 I am also interested in method development and performance testing.
 Lastly, I am an open science enthusiast, and want to start blogging about it, general science and my personal interests in the near future.